collective/collective.teaser/README.rst

 distinguish between horizontal and vertical teasers), use the importance levels or subject filter to assign teasers to those portlets.

-If you need to hide the teaser's title or description (latter is only shown, if it's defined), customize the teaser template with z3c.jbot or do some css styling.

 TODO
 ----
-* Ajax deferring does not easily work with Diazo.
-Maybe integrate 'ajax_load' in request.form parameters (see plone.app.theming).

 * When the teaser is going to be displayed on a default page, the teaser is called twice.
 This seems to be a bug/default-page-sideeffect in Plone.